changemewtf/git-shove/README.md

 # git-shove

-For quickly making remote repos of an existing local repo
+For quickly making remote repos of an existing local repo.

+Nice!